The World of Security

 At the turn of the 20th century, there wasn’t a more cosmopolitan city in the world than Vienna, Austria.
 The city seemed to be brimming with thought leaders in medicine, science, and art.
 Ideas spilled out from this Central European country like an ever melting ice pack streaming down the Alps and flooding other nations with its ideas.
 Vienna at that time was the capital of the Austrian Monarchy, then nearly a thousand years old.

-But then it stopped being the center of progressivism and culture.
-It took a sharp turn in the wrong direction.
-Right before this shift in 1933 when Engleburt Dolfuss took power with Austrofascism; there was a brief period of extreme tolerance for the time.
+Right before this shift in 1933-34 when Engleburt Dolfuss took power with the fascist Fatherland Front Party (this party’s symbol, the Jerusalem Cross, is tattooed on our current Secretary of Defense Hegseth’s chest); there was a brief period of extreme tolerance for the time.
 This tolerance for radical thought from all corners of the intellectual spectrum allowed something else to fester and grow.
 Tolerance fed authoritarianism.
 And pretty soon Vienna wasn’t tolerant at all.
 It became oppressive of any thought that didn’t align with its leaders.
 Then worse, of course, when Nazi Germany absorbed the country.

 Not this time.